schors/webber/in/pageformat.md

 == template ==

 Allows you to override the default template.
 Just specify the pure file name.
-For convenience, you can ommit "`.tmpl`".
+For convenience, you can omit "`.tmpl`".

 	title: Blog
 	template: history